thejeshgn/dna/README.md

 DNA
 ===
+I have blogged about my [intentions behind uploading](http://thejeshgn.com/2013/09/15/my-dna-is-out/) my DNA to the interent.
+Its probably a better place start with.

+The same genome data is available at [OpenSNP](http://opensnp.org/users/1258) if you prefer to use that.
+OpenSNP also has some phenotypes.
+I will keep the profile and related info up to date.

+This git repository will also contain my experiments (code, visualizations, reports) along with the raw genome data.
+So if you just want raw data then the file you are looking for is [genome_Thejesh_GN.txt](https://github.com/thejeshgn/dna/blob/master/genome_Thejesh_GN.txt).

 GPG Signing of Repo
 ===================
 Thejesh GN <i@thejeshgn.com>

 Fingerprint: C7D4 1911 9893 ADAF 27B0 FCAA BFFC 8DD3 C06D D6B0

 License